What Is Recovery in Running?

 • Strategic planning, not just effort

-A complete recovery system is what allows you to train with consistency over months, not just days.
+A complete recovery system is what allows you to train with consistency and resilience over the course of many months, not just a few days.

 Signs You’re Recovering Well